immerjs/immer/readme.md

 ![immer.png](immer.png)

-Using immer is like having a personal assistent; he takes a letter (the current state), and gives you a copy (draft) to jod changes onto.
-Once you are done the assistent will take your draft and produce the real inmutable, final letter for you (the next state).
+Using immer is like having a personal assistant; he takes a letter (the current state), and gives you a copy (draft) to jod changes onto.
+Once you are done the assistant will take your draft and produce the real immutable, final letter for you (the next state).
 </center>

 ## API